Cyclic Sieving for Plane Partitions and Symmetry: Introduction and statement of results

-We note that there are product formulas for the Schur function evaluation appearing in \cref{thm:com_csiev}: see~\cite[Lemma 8.2]{abuzzahab2005cyclic}.
-However, \cref{thm:com_csiev} is certainly not quite as clean a result as \cref{thm:ppart_csiev}.
-By considering additional plane partition symmetries, we will actually discover fixed point enumerations which rival \cref{thm:ppart_csiev} in their cleanness.
+We note that there are product formulas for the Schur function evaluation appearing in Theorem~\ref{thm:com_csiev}: see~\cite[Lemma 8.2]{abuzzahab2005cyclic}.
+However, Theorem~\ref{thm:com_csiev} is certainly not quite as clean a result as Theorem~\ref{thm:ppart_csiev}.
+By considering additional plane partition symmetries, we will actually discover fixed point enumerations which are as pleasant as Theorem~\ref{thm:ppart_csiev}.

 The next symmetry we consider is \emph{transposition}, or in other words, reflection across the main diagonal.
 In order for transposition to act on a fixed set of plane partitions, we need $a=b$.
 So let $n\coloneqq a=b$.
-Then $\mathrm{Tr}\colon \mathrm{PP}^{m}(n\times n)\to \mathrm{PP}^{m}(n\times n)$ is defined by $\mathrm{Tr}(\pi)_{i,j} \coloneqq \pi_{j,i}$.
-Plane partitions $\pi \in \mathrm{PP}^{m}(n\times n)$ with $\mathrm{Tr}(\pi)=\pi$ are usually just called \emph{symmetric plane partitions}.
+Then $\mathrm{Tp}\colon \mathrm{PP}^{m}(n\times n)\to \mathrm{PP}^{m}(n\times n)$ is defined by $\mathrm{Tp}(\pi)_{i,j} \coloneqq \pi_{j,i}$.
+Plane partitions $\pi \in \mathrm{PP}^{m}(n\times n)$ with $\mathrm{Tp}(\pi)=\pi$ are usually just called \emph{symmetric plane partitions}.
 In 1899 MacMahon conjectured~\cite{macmahon1899partitions}, and in 1978 Andrews~\cite{andrews1978plane} proved, the following product formula for the size generating function for symmetric plane partitions:

-Macdonald~\cite[Ex.~17, pg.~52]{macdonald1979symmetric} also proved MacMahon's conjecture independently and essentially simultaneously.
+Macdonald~\cite[Example~17, p.~52]{macdonald1979symmetric} also proved MacMahon's conjecture independently and essentially simultaneously.
 See also~\cite{gordon1983bender} and~\cite{proctor1984bruhat} for other proofs of MacMahon's conjecture.

 Transposition and complementation commute, and so together generate a group isomorphic to $\mathbb{Z}/2\mathbb{Z}\times \mathbb{Z}/2\mathbb{Z}$.
-We will refer to their composition $\mathrm{Tr}\cdot \mathrm{Co}$ as \emph{transpose-complementation}.
-Plane partitions $\pi \in \mathrm{PP}^{m}(n\times n)$ with $\mathrm{Tr}\cdot \mathrm{Co}(\pi) = \pi$ are called \emph{transpose-complementary}.
+We will refer to their composition $\mathrm{Tp}\cdot \mathrm{Co}$ as \emph{transpose-complementation}.
+Plane partitions $\pi \in \mathrm{PP}^{m}(n\times n)$ with $\mathrm{Tp}\cdot \mathrm{Co}(\pi) = \pi$ are called \emph{transpose-complementary}.
 Proctor~\cite{proctor1990new} was the first to count transpose-complementary plane partitions.
 Later, Stembridge observed~\cite{stembridge1994hidden}, and Kuperberg~\cite{kuperberg1994minuscule} explained, the following $q=-1$ phenomenon for the enumeration of transpose-complementary plane partitions: